Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Using the UK’s average cost of electricity (14.95p per kWh) and assuming that you get your full 8 hours at night, that puts your saving at around 87p per year for turning an Amazon Echo off at night.

-How Much Electricity Will I Save by Turning Alexa Off at Night?
+How Much Electricity Will I Save?

 Using the above example of an average Amazon Echo at 2W and turning it off for 8 hours every day, you would save 5.8kWh of energy per year .